What are the 5 P’s of Marketing?

 Product refers to the products and services offered by a business.
 Product decisions include function, packaging, appearance, warranty, quality, etc.

-Customers need to understand the features, advantages, and benefits that can be enjoyed by buying the good or service.
+Customers need to understand the features, advantages, and benefits that can be enjoyed by buying the goods or services.
 When thinking about a product, consider the key features, benefits, and the needs and wants of customers.

 Price refers to the pricing strategy for products and services and how it will affect customers.
 Pricing decisions do not include just the selling price, but also discounts, payment arrangements, credit terms, or any other price-matching services offered.